 We have conducted a sample study of online casino pay out rates, and found Why Online Casinos Offer Better Payouts.
 Done at three respected online gambling industry operations.
 Comparing these with the aggregated pay-out statistics reported by the Nevada Gaming Control Board for Nevada casinos.
 In addition to Atlantic City casinos as reported by the New Jersey Division of Gaming Enforcement.
 And it concludes that gamblers are better off with online casinos.

 Each of the online gambling groups uses a different software provider.
 This gives a better overall picture of the pay-out rates across the US online gambling industry.
-They each have a large customer base, making them less susceptible to the skewing of statistics due to major wins, and each group was chosen for its transparency in divulging operational numbers, making a responsible study possible.
+They each have a large customer base, making them less susceptible to the skewing of statistics due to major wins.
+Furthermore each group was chosen for its transparency in divulging operational numbers, making a responsible study possible.

 We concluded from its study that online casino pay-out ratios are better than brick and mortar equivalents.
 This is from a player perspective.
 Each of the online casinos tested showed a higher average pay-out rate than the land-based casinos in every comparable game category.
 In particular, low stakes slot machine players are far better off playing at an online casino as the numbers show that land-based casinos hold a much higher percentage of wagers on their lower denomination slot machines, penny slots being the worst with a RTP of 88 percent on average.

 In contrast the online casinos like Slotsplus that were tested maintained a fixed RTP across all coin sizes.
 This means that the pay-out rate remains the same no matter how large or small a player bets.

 The bottom line is that real money online casino players can expect on average to have more spins, deals, or playtime for a given amount of money at an online casino than at a Vegas or Atlantic City casino, with the possible exception of those playing $25 and $100 slots at the nosebleed stakes.